- Raw Manuka honey can harden or crystallize over time, indicating that it's unprocessed and retains its natural properties.

 What If the Honey Is Too Runny?

-Like how your honey can harden, the consistency can change, making it too runny.
+Similar to how your honey can harden, the consistency can also change, making it too runny.
 When enjoying this healthy indulgence, you want its texture to match its delicious flavor.

 When it comes to raw honey, runniness is seldom an issue unless it’s stored in an overly warm environment.
 Usually, runny honey is only an issue with honey that has been heat-treated and removed from the hives too early, which Manukora honey is not.

 However, that’s not to say something is wrong if your Manuka honey is a little runny.
-You can expect raw honey to harden in the cooler months and become more watery in the warm ones if you live in a hotter, more humid climate.
+You can expect raw honey to harden in the cooler months and become more watery in the warm ones.

-Expect Manukora Manuka honey to be dark, thick, and creamy — like no other honey you’ve experienced.
+Ultimately, you can expect Manukora Manuka honey to be dark, thick, and creamy — like no other honey you’ve ever experienced.

 If your Manuka honey is still too runny, place it in the fridge overnight.
-The average commercial honey will embody a more liquid-like consistency, whereas Manuka will be much thicker in its ideal state.
+The average commercial honey will embody a more liquid-like consistency, whereas Manuka will be much thicker after this nightly getaway.

 Now that your Manuka honey is the perfect velvety thickness, all that’s left to do is indulge.
-You can enjoy your Manuka honey stirred into some tea, drizzled on top of your favorite dessert, or straight from a spoon on an empty stomach; your body will thank you for the tons of beneficial enzymes, vitamins, and minerals either way!
+You can enjoy your Manuka honey stirred into some tea (but not too hot!), drizzled on top of your favorite dessert, or straight from a spoon on an empty stomach; your body will thank you for the tons of beneficial enzymes, vitamins, and minerals either way!

 Looking to learn more about all things Manuka honey?
 Click here to explore the Manukora blog.